fenago/learn-java-12-programming/lab_guide/Lab_6.md

 values to be managed, class was demonstrated in specific practical code snippets.

-In the next chapter, we will overview the Java Class Library and some external libraries, including those that support testing.
+In the next lab, we will overview the Java Class Library and some external libraries, including those that support testing.
 Specifically, we will explore the [org.junit], [org.mockito], [org.apache.log4j], [org.slf4j], and